-Rezoning Application Addendum #2 Impact on Historic Resources

-The applicant is asked to analyze the impact of the rezoning request on historic resources.
-For the purposes of this section, a historic resource is defined as any site, structure, sign, or other feature of the property to be rezoned that is listed in the National Register of Historic Places or designated by the City of Raleigh as a landmark or contributing to a Historic Overlay District.
+Rezoning Application Addendum #2 Impact on Historic Resources The applicant is asked to analyze the impact of the rezoning request on OFFICE USE ONLY historic resources.
+For the purposes of this section, a historic resource is Rezoning case # defined as any site, structure, sign, or other feature of the property to be rezoned that is listed in the National Register of Historic Places or designated by the City of Raleigh as a landmark or contributing to a Historic Overlay District.
+Inventory of Historic Resources List in the space below all historic resources located on the property to be rezoned.
+For each resource, indicate how the proposed zoning would impact the resource.
+N/A Proposed Mitigation Provide brief statements describing actions that will be taken to mitigate all negative impacts listed above.
+N/A a) The property to be rezoned is within "Downtown" as shown on the Urban Form Map in the 2030 Comprehensive Plan.